 Searching for a way to relieve stress as a pastor, Perry began writing a few days a week.
 His first book remains in a folder on his computer, a book he says will never be published.
 Next, he wrote Twisted Wolf over a period of three years, almost deleting it.
 After he had finished it, he began working on Butler's Justice.
 While writing it, he got the idea for The Concealment and wrote the first chapter.
 His latest book, The Appeal, came out in July of 2017.
 Perry is now working on his next book with several others planned for the future.

-Currently, Perry and Kathie reside in Tennessee.
+Currently, Perry, Kathie, and their dog Max (a Chiweenie) reside in Tennessee.